University of Pristina: Pristina International Summer University

 PISU is organized every year, in the first week of July and it aims to establish and expand the cooperation between the University of Pristina and international universities.

+In 2023, from July 3-14, the 22nd International Summer University was held at the University of Pristina with the participation of professors from 11 countries and 30 different universities.
+In this context, the talks with representatives of Rotary International also took place.
+The Germany-Kosovo Country Committee is planning another international workshop at the university in 2024.

 Career Development Centre of the University of Pristina

 The Career Development Centre of the University of Pristina has been officially opened since April 2007 as an OSCE project, while since January 2009, it functions as a Unit of the Academic Development Office in the University of Pristina.
 The Career Development Center's objectives are to help the UP students in gaining knowledge and developing their skills, which will help them during their employment.
 It also aims to help students in gaining work experience during their studies, in order for them to understand more about the world of the job market, as well as in offering advice and information for the high school graduates who want to study in UP.

 They tend to achieve these goals by enabling students access to new information on studies, trainings, seminars, lectures, various activities, as well as information about job vacancies and practical work.